WillPower3309/swayfx/README.md

 + **Anti-aliased rounded corners, borders, and titlebars**
 + **Shadows**
 + **Dim unfocused windows**
-+ **Per application saturation control**: Allows the user to set the saturation (Digital Vibrance) for specific applications.
-Great for some FPS games!
 + **Scratchpad treated as minimize**: Allows docks, or panels with a taskbar, to correctly interpret minimize / unminimize requests ([thanks to LCBCrion](https://github.com/swaywm/sway/issues/6457))
 + **nixify the repo**: Allows nixos users to easily contribute to and test this project